SARATHE63/Dream-Car/README.md

 # Dream-Car
-collobrate with college team to create project.
+Collobrate with College team to create project.
+It's a Car Selling Website.